-In radiometric measurement, a Caesium-137 or Cobalt-60 isotope emits focussed gamma rays that are attenuated when penetrating the tube wall and the medium.
-The Nal detector on the opposite side, on a pipeline for example, receives the radiation.
-The intensity of the radiation is dependent on the density of the measured media.
-The measuring principle has proven to be very reliable in conjunction with extreme process conditions because it measures contactlessly from outside through the tube wall.
-The measuring system ensures maximum safety, reliability and plant availability independent of the medium and its properties.
+In radiometric measurement, a Caesium-137 or Cobalt-60 isotope emits focussed gamma rays that are attenuated when penetrating the vessel wall and the medium.
+The PVT detector on the opposite side of the tank receives the radiation, whose strength is dependent on the level.
+The measuring principle has proven to be very reliable in conjunction with extreme process conditions because it measures contactlessly from outside through the vessel wall.
+The measuring system ensures maximum safety, reliability and plant availability, independently of the medium and its properties.

-3.3 Packaging, transport and storage Packaging
+3.3 Packaging, transport and storage

+Packaging